-Local Authorities have statutory powers under section 80 of the Environmental Protection Act 1990 to deal with nuisances such as noise, odour and excessive lighting from both residential and commercial premises.
+We deal with nuisances such as noise, odour and excessive light from residential and commercial premises.

-The service is available 363 days a year including weekends and bank holidays but not Christmas Day and Boxing Day
+Our service is available 363 days a year, including weekends and bank holidays.
+We're closed on Christmas Day and Boxing Day.

-- Write to: Public Protection & Safety, 6th Floor, Town Hall Extension, King Street, London, W6 9JU
+- write to us at Noise and Nuisance, 5th floor Hammersmith Town Hall Extension, King Street, London, W6 9JU

-The Environmental Protection Service deals with a wide range of noise and nuisance problems including those listed below.
-For further information click the links:
+We deal with a wide range of noise and nuisance problems including:

 - DIY work